 Now that I have a girlfriend who likes to ride and go on trips I decided to set up Donna's helmet for communications.
 I bought new Edsets 3G headset systems for her and myself.

 The Goldwing intercom is normally on all the time and will pick up wind noise and microphonic noise.
-A solution to this is the Mic-Mutes system.
+A solution to this is the Mic-Mutes system (now, sadly, out of business).
 This allows the helmet microphones to be manually switched on and off.

 Installation is straightforward.
 An adapter harness is placed between the headset plugins front and rear.
 Here is the one for the passenger connection.